 IC-LoRA transfers motion and structure directly from a reference video, dramatically improving temporal consistency.
 Instead of the model guessing how objects should move, it follows a fixed motion blueprint extracted from real footage.

-Choosing the Right IC-LoRA Mode
+Choosing A Specific IC-LoRA Mode

 Canny IC-LoRA – Stabilizes edges and outlines